 - There’s also the possibility that one service could become overloaded or have other technical issues so having alternatives is a wise move.

-- Also be prepared to take audio only calls either video these services or old fashioned landlines and have “phoner” graphics ready to go.
+- Also be prepared to take audio only calls either video these services or old fashioned landlines with phoner graphics, B-roll and other visuals ready to go.